Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 - **Analysis** – initial review, validation, and categorisation of submissions;
 - **Consideration** – detailed examination of valid submissions and their influence on final BPR outcomes;
 - **Publication of Submissions** – publication of valid submissions with appropriate permissions, redactions, and acknowledgements;
-- **Reporting** – preparation and release of the What We’ve Heard and Final 2026 BPR reports.
+- **Reporting** – preparation and release of the What We've Heard and Final 2026 BPR reports.

 This report outlines the key activities, decision points, and responsibilities associated with each phase, and includes specific considerations around legislative compliance, Indigenous Cultural and Intellectual Property (ICIP), consent and anonymity, campaign submissions, and high-value insights.